Dragon Ball Z: Budokai

 Dragon Ball Z: Budokai, known as in Japan as simply is a series of fighting video games based on the anime series Dragon Ball Z, itself part of the larger Dragon Ball franchise.

 Gameplay

 The Budokai series combines the gameplay elements of both Dragon Ball GT: Final Bout and Dead or Alive 3.
-The controls includes regular punch and kick buttons, as well as the ability to unleash ki blasts as standard projectiles, which can also be used in specific special moves via input codes.
+The controls include regular punch and kick buttons, as well as the ability to unleash ki blasts as standard projectiles, which can also be used in specific special moves via input codes.

-The special moves are mainly taken directly from the anime, including Son Goku's Kamehameha, Vegeta's Galick Gun and Frieza's Death Beam.
+The special moves are mainly taken directly from the anime, including Son Goku's Kamehameha, Vegeta's Galick Gun, and Frieza's Death Beam.

 Although these mechanics have stuck with the series, other ideas such as the "Hyper Mode", the ability to move at incredible speeds, fly freely, and "Beam Struggles" between two characters' beam attacks, were later replaced in favour of other techniques.